drcmda/react-contextual/README.md

 import { StoreProvider } from 'react-contextual'
 ```

 Perhaps the worlds smallest Redux-like store.
 It pulls it off by letting React handle context distribution and state diffing.
 Declare the initial state with the `initialState` prop, and actions with the `actions` prop.
 That's it!
 The Provider will distribute `{ state, actions }` to listening consumers, either using Reacts API directly or contextuals `connect` HOC.
+There is an additional prop `renderOnce` that is `true` by default, it will prevent the sub-tree from rendering on state-changes so that you can safely wrap your app into the provider.

 StoreProvider will only render once to prevent sub-tree re-rendering on every occuring change.
 Children otherwise behave normally of course.
 Any change to the store caused by an action will trigger consuming components.